pdf Please click here view the attached information for how our services have changed during COVID-19 (193 KB)

 The planning staff work directly with Council to create policy development and help communities articulate a vision for the community which is captured in Planning Strategies and Land Use By-laws.
-The Bible Hill Master Plan is a recent example of planning working with the community and council to create a vision for the future.

-Development Control and Building Inspection
+Zoning, Development and Building Inspection

 The Development Officer and Planning Technician oversee the day to day administration of Council's various land based by-laws primarily through the issuance of development permits and approval of subdivision plans.
 These processes ensure that properties can be developed by the owner and that a development proposal compliments the area in which it is situated.

 Municipal Building Inspectors ensure new construction meets the technical requirements of the National Building Code so that homes, shops or businesses are safe for public use and occupation.
 The Building Officials also provide Fire Safety Inspections and administer Colchester's Dangerous and Unsightly Premises By-law.

 Wondering about the zoning of your property?
 Click HERE for our interactive map.
 This map is a graphical representation and any questions should be directed to our Community Development Office at 902-897-3170.

 Here in Colchester County we have a Bylaw Enforcement Officer that is responsible for Animal Control.
 The Bylaw Enforcement Officer administers the County's Dog Control By-law, Fencing and Detention of Stray Livestock By-law, responds to public complaints and questions, and assists in stray livestock issues to make every pet the best 4-legged citizen they can be.
 For more information on Animal Control or how to log a complaint, click here.

 The growing variety of recreation services are provided by just three staff members, the Manager, Park and Trails and Active Communities Coordinators.